Cognitive Cardio Math

 Distance Learning Doesn't Have to Mean Digital Learning

 Why consider this history?
-With schools moving to distance learning in light of the COVID-19 pandemic, I think it's important to remember that even though we have the technology to provide digital learning experiences, distance learning doesn't have to mean just digital learning.
-Paper and pencil activities have their place in distance learning; in some cases, such activities can provide greater benefits than digital activities.
+With schools moving to distance learning in light of the COVID-19 pandemic, it’s important to remember that even though we have the technology to provide digital learning experiences, distance learning doesn’t have to mean just digital learning.

 why use color by number activities in distance learning